Megha Majumdar, author portrait

 Megha Majumdar

-MEGHA MAJUMDAR is the author of the New York Times bestselling novel A Burning, which was nominated for the National Book Award, the National Book Critics Circle's John Leonard Prize, and the American Library Association's Andrew Carnegie Medal.
-It was named one of the best books of the year by media including The Washington Post, The New York Times, NPR, The Atlantic, Vogue, and TIME Magazine.
-A 2022 Whiting Award winner, she was born and raised in Kolkata, India, and holds degrees in anthropology from Harvard and Johns Hopkins.
-She is the former editor in chief of Catapult books, and lives in New York.
+Megha Majumdar’s debut novel, the New York Times bestseller A Burning, was nominated for the National Book Award, the National Book Critics Circle’s John Leonard Prize, and the American Library Association’s Andrew Carnegie Medal.
+It was a TODAY show Read With Jenna Book Club Pick and a Barnes & Noble Discover Pick.
+In India, it won a Sahitya Akademi Yuva Puraskar.
+A Burning was named one of the best books of 2020 by media including The Washington Post, The New York Times, NPR, The Atlantic, Vogue, and TIME.
+Majumdar is the recipient of a Whiting Award, as well as of fellowships from the Civitella Ranieri and Hawthornden foundations.
+Born and raised in Kolkata, India, and educated at Harvard and Johns Hopkins, she now lives in New York.

 A Burning: A Read with Jenna Pick